The present chapter attempts to draw together some of the main ideas that have

 (2013) Figurative language, genre and register.
 Cambridge: Cambridge University Press.

 (2003) Metonymy and metaphor: Different mental strategies of conceptualisation.
 In R. Dirven & R. Pörings (Eds.), Metaphor and metonymy in comparison and contrast (pp. 75–112).
 Berlin / New York: Mouton de Gruyter.

-This list is based on CrossRef data as of 17 october 2021.
+This list is based on CrossRef data as of 15 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.